jdi-docs/jdi-light/source/includes/_documentation.md

         }
 ```

-The collapse is used to show and hide content.
+The <a style="font-weight: bold;" href="https://getbootstrap.com/docs/4.3/components/collapse/" target="_blank">collapse</a> is used to show and hide content.
 Buttons or anchors are used as triggers that are mapped to specific elements you toggle.
-You can declare a Collapse on your Page Object with a ``@JDropdown`` annotation.

 ![Collapse example](../images/bootstrap/collapse.png)